Employment opportunities

 SPECIAL DEMANDS:

 Light to medium work exerting up to 50 pounds of force occasionally.
 Position involves standing most of the time but also includes: stooping, reaching, handling, talking, hearing, testing, smelling, pushing, pulling, carrying and repetitive motion frequently; and balancing, climbing, feeling fingering occasionally.
-Subject to cleaning detergents, odor and fumes and inside conditions of heat and humidity.
+Subject to cleaning detergents, odor, fumes, and inside conditions of heat and humidity.
 May be required to travel utilizing personal vehicle.
 Must have valid driver’s license, good driving record and provide proof of insurance.
 Ability to work in fast-paced environment.

 Employment with Iowa Lakes Community College is dependent upon successful passage of a criminal background check.
 Must be legally eligible to work in the United States without employer sponsorship.